uwcse440/web-cse440-sp19/_assignments/assignment2/index.md

 The purpose of these sketches is to explore the design space before you lock yourself into a single design.
 They must demonstrate significant consideration of substantially different approaches to your problem.

-### Samples from Prior Offerings

-Samples from prior offerings include:

-{% for currentoffering in site.data.samples.offering %}{% for currentsample in site.data.samples[currentoffering.key] %}
-  -  {{ currentoffering.name }} - [{{ currentsample.name }}]({{ currentsample.link }}): [2f_{{ currentsample.suffix }}.pdf]({{ site.baseurl }}/samples/2f/2f_{{ currentsample.suffix }}.pdf){% endfor %}{% endfor %}

-Note that details of assignments may have changed since prior offerings, so their reports may not map to the current project.
-Also note these samples are intended to illustrate a variety of approaches, none of which is intended to be ideal or exemplary.
-Be sure to understand and carefully consider project requirements and feedback from the course staff in the context of your own work.

 ### Submission